Spread the love

 The compromise at Ground Zero left us with a skyline that echoes the butchered site when the North Tower stood alone for half an hour before it also collapsed.
 It is focused on a sanitized plaza where every vestige and relic of the attacks was forced indoors or below ground level.

-Once people realize that the current WTC “campus” is selling America short, they are likely to cross every partisan divide (as everyone did after 9/11) to insist on making the WTC site a fitting tribute to Democracy.
+Once people realize that the current WTC “campus” is selling America short, they are likely to cross every divide (as everyone did after 9/11) to insist on making the WTC site a fitting tribute to Democracy.
 At the site where thousands of Americans were slaughtered simply for being Americans, what could matter more?

 Finally, no one would dare to say that the Lower Manhattan skyline comes anywhere close to the dramatic, stunning effect of the incomparable Twin Towers — because that is so obviously not true.
-We think that everyone who reviews the following plan will see how much more awe-inspiring, respectful, and noble every aspect of the World Trade Center will be when the Twin Towers are finally back where they belong.
+We are confident that everyone who reviews the following plan will see how much more awe-inspiring, respectful, and noble every aspect of the World Trade Center will be when the Twin Towers are finally back where they belong.

 Shortly after we launched the Twin Towers Alliance in March of 2006, we spent a day visiting fire stations and police precincts with a packet of information.

-At the last stop of the day, a firehouse on the East Side of Manhattan, we told the fireman who answered the door that we were trying to raise awareness of the public’s broad support for rebuilding the Twin Towers.
+After dark, a firehouse on the East Side of Manhattan was the last stop of the day.
+We told the fireman who answered the door that we were trying to raise awareness of the public’s broad support for rebuilding the Twin Towers.
+He could have just taken the packets and thanked us, but what he said has fueled this twenty-year-long mission:

-His reply has fueled this twenty-year-long mission: “There is nothing the guys upstairs would love more…
+There is nothing the guys upstairs would love more…

 left arrowLogoright arrow